Woolfrey/woolfrey.github.io/_posts/25-07-05-nonlinear_feedback_control.md

 ## Lyapunov Stability

 Aleksandr Mikhailovich Lyapunov published a thesis on _A General Problem of the Stability of Motion_[^1].
 As you might have guessed, there are some mathematical definitions named after him that classify the different degrees of stability.
-Being a mathematician, he provided some esoteric, albeit rigorous definitions.
 But, from my experience, asking a mathematician about concepts in control theory is the very definition of masochism.

 > **masochism:** (noun)
 > Asking a mathematician about control theory.